Code-Institute-Submissions/Shadyxstep-Online-Cookbook--MS3_MayResub/README.md

     - Used as the base for cascading styles.

 - [JQuery](https://en.wikipedia.org/wiki/JQuery)
-    - Used as the primary JavaScript functionality
+    - Used as the primary JavaScript functionality.

 - [MaterializeCSS](https://materializecss.com/)
     - Used as primary overall design framework.